SimonEnsemble/XtalsPyTools.jl/README.md

 `Xtals` is a pure-Julia package for reading/writing/editing crystal structures.
 Some higher-level features were previously dependent on Python packages; those have been moved here.

-To obtain the package, simply add it via the REPL package manager:
+To obtain the package, simply add it via the REPL package manager (minimum Julia version 1.1):

 `pkg> add XtalsPyTools`